ULL-ESIT-PL/babel-learning/doc/nicolo-howto-talk/manipulate-options.md

 }
 ```

-The `manipulateOptions` plugin methods are called before the parser is initialized and can be used to modify the parser options.
+The `manipulateOptions` method of plugins are called before the parser is initialized and can be used to modify the parser options.

 ### References to manipulateOptions